ElectionBuddy supports the use of weighted voting.

 many condominium board's bylaws state that the number of votes someone receives is set by how many square feet of property they own

-As an example, in a condominium board election, owners receive one vote for every 1,000 sf of property they own:
+As an example, in a condominium board vote, owners receive one vote for every 1,000 square feet of property they own:

 John owns 5 units in a building, totalling 18,000 square feet.
 Therefore, John would be set up with a weighting of 18 votes per vote cast